 University education is your ticket to a well-paid job, successful career and good lifestyle; at the same time, higher education in South Africa is very expensive.

 Many families do not have sufficient savings to support their children throughout university.
 In this situation, a student loan is an effective solution.
 Find out how a student loan works.

-There are student loans which are available via the National Student Financial Aid Scheme (NSFAS) which is managed by the government.
+There are student loans which are available via the National Student Financial Aid Scheme, abbreviated as; NSFAS which is managed by the South African government.

 There are also student loans from private lenders including the big four South African banks and some independent credit providers.